Farm: Los Nogales

 Finca Los Nogales (Maria Rosa Oidor) - Colombia

 Today, Maria Rosa´s family is dedicated entirely to coffee.
-Her eldest son, Robinson, has worked as a leader of the local growers’ association ASORCAFE (to which Doña Maria belongs) a distinguished, well-known coffee producer in his own right.
+Her eldest son, Robinson, has previously worked as a leader of the local growers’ association, as well as being a well-known coffee producer in his own right.
 Her younger, Nilson, has also inherited part of the family farm and is working to learn all about coffee.
 Doña Maria, even at the age of 58, still takes a hike up the mountain every day to organize pickers and schedule the work for the day.
 She is an impressive woman, a symbol of the female coffee farmer in Colombia, who often does not received as much recognition as their "Juan Valdez" counterpart.

 The coffee trees are fertilized three times a year depending on the state and quantity of coffee on the tree, and seeds for new trees are collected and germinated on the farm itself.
 During the harvest, up to fifteen workers help with picking, and the family employees one permanent worker who helps maintain the crop throughout the year.